 An Overview of Social Services for Children with Disabilities: Medical Assistance, Waivers, and Other Programs

-Please join us as Attorney Bud Rosenfield from Disability Law Center presents information about Medical Assistance and Waiver programs in Minnesota for children who have disabilities and/or special health care needs.
-Bud will present the basics about the Medical Assistance program, the types of Waiver programs available in Minnesota and how to access them.
+Attorney, Bud Rosenfield, from Disability Law Center presents information about Medical Assistance and Waiver programs in Minnesota for children who have disabilities and/or special health care needs.
+Bud presents the basics about the Medical Assistance program, the types of Waiver programs available in Minnesota and how to access them.

 Care Mapping: An Essential Tool in Communicating with Your Child’s Healthcare Team